- 1 Buy less, and buy reusable or recycled-content products when you can.

 - Rock and other heavy, inert materials can be used in berms or buffers to slow the flow of water entering mulched areas, protecting them from washout.

-For more detailed information, download our Mulching and Composting Guide.
+For more detailed information, download our Guide to Yard Care.

 - You can easily opt out of offers of credit and insurance on the Consumer Credit Reporting Industry website.